 The official figures take time to compile and lag behind a fast-moving situation that is rapidly improving – even for the quarter to the end of June, GDP grew in May and June from a low in April when it was 26% down on the same month in 2019.

 Construction faired worse than the economy in general, largely because most projects came to a halt in March and only resumed when the government started making it clear that lockdown only meant staying at home if you could work at home and if you had to go out to work you should... but with care.
-Both May and June saw record growth rates in construction, albeit from an extremely low level so the quarter as a whole was still well down, as you can see from the graph on page 22.
+Both May and June saw record growth rates in construction, albeit from an extremely low level so the quarter as a whole was still well down, as you can see from the graph above.
 Worryingly, new orders were at their lowest level since records began in 1964.

 In spite of the economy officially being in recession in August, which is inevitable when a country (in fact, much of the world) has shut down, there are underlying concerns about the possibility of a further fall in the value of the pound and rising inflation.
 If that happens, interest rates would be expected to rise and all of a sudden debt will not look so cheap.

 An indication of inflation from too much money chasing too few goods comes from the Halifax House Price Index, showing the average price of a home in July was 3.8% higher than in July 2019, stimulated, no doubt, by the various government schemes and stamp duty holiday and exacerbated by less housebuilding.
 And the government would much rather supply increase than demand fall.

 There are also reports of other building materials being in short supply, including some stone (such as Indian sandstone for paving and some marbles from Italy).
 The Office for National Statistics says 37% of builders reported problems with supplies of various materials in the fortnight ending 26 July, up from 34% a fortnight earlier.